-Babies will need some age-appropriate toys to grow with, especially as they hit major developmental milestones like rolling over, crawling, or walking.
+Babies will need some age-appropriate toys to grow with, especially as they hit growth spurts and major developmental milestones like rolling over, crawling, or walking.

 You can check out consignment sales or your local thrift store for nice toys for less than half the retail price.

 You actually don’t need to move into a new house or a bigger house just because you have a new baby.

 You sure need a room for the crib but don’t push yourself into debt just for an extra bedroom.